healenium/healenium-example/README.md

 # healenium-example
-Java project with healenium usage example
+Java project with healenium usage example.

+Run tests against the application with randomly generated markup https://sha-test-app.herokuapp.com/

 ## How to start
 ### 1.Start Healenium backend from infra folder